vvr-hub/ExamplePytestProject/readme.md

 Many thanks to the provider(s) of the test API https://reqres.in/api Thanks a lot, Ben Howdle. https://benhowdle.im/
+Many thanks also to the providers of Postman Echo WebSocket wss://ws.postman-echo.com/raw
 ---

 ### 🎯 Happy Testing! 🚀